g-r-a-n-t/phrase/README.md

 ## Technical Overview

-The contract which handles the operations described above is quite simple.
-In short, it handles the following actions:
+The interactions discussed above are facilitated by a registry contract.
+Its responsibilities are listed below:

 - Creation of phrases, sentiments, and profiles.
 - Expression of sentiment from a profile to a phrase.

-For more information about the contract design, read [this](./docs/registry-contract-design.md).
+For more information about the registry contract design, read [this](./docs/registry-contract-design.md).

 Each of the three entities discussed above has content associated with them, some formats can be found [here](./docs/content-formats.md).